The Examination Committee normally consists of:

 - Avoid discussing the Candidate's research with either the Candidate or any member of the Supervisory Committee until the Oral Defence begins.

-- Evaluate whether the Candidate's work and presentation meet her/his expectations for UBC's standards of excellence.
+- Evaluate whether the Candidate's work and presentation meet their expectations for UBC's standards of excellence.

 Role of the Examination Chair